memelang-net/spec/readme.md

 ## License

-Memelang is free for public use under the [Memelicense](//memelicense.net/).
+Memelang is free for public use under the [Memelicense](https://memelicense.net/).
 Patents pending.
 Copyright 2024 HOLTWORK LLC.
-Contact [info@memelang.net](mailto:info@memelang.net).